compscbio/cscb-2025/docs/hws/hw_1.md

 - [10X Genomics web page for this data](https://www.10xgenomics.com/resources/datasets/10-k-pbm-cs-from-a-healthy-donor-v-3-chemistry-3-standard-3-0-0)
 - URL to h5 file: https://cf.10xgenomics.com/samples/cell-exp/3.0.0/pbmc_10k_v3/pbmc_10k_v3_filtered_feature_bc_matrix.h5
 - file name: pbmc\_10k\_v3\_filtered\_feature\_bc\_matrix.h5

+!!!info "Your mission"

-### Your mission is to analyze the provided data to address the following questions:
+	Analyze the provided data to address the questions listed below

-- **(1) What is the cell type composition of PBMCs of Sample 1?**
+1. **What is the cell type composition of PBMCs of Sample 1?**

-	- Deliverables:
+	Deliverables:

-		- new .obs column indicating cell type
+	- [ ] new .obs column indicating cell type
-		- appropriate visualization (i.e. UMAP with clusters labeled, supported by dotplot that shows expression of marker genes)
+	- [ ] appropriate visualization (i.e. UMAP with clusters labeled, supported by dotplot that shows exwpression of marker genes)

-- **(2) How does this estimate of cell composition compare to prior literature?** To evaluate this rapidly and efficiently, write a function that will take a list of anndata objects that have cell annotations, and produces stacked barplot figure, one bar for scRNAseq, one for proportions from literature. each rectangle in a bar reflects % of sample annotated as cell type X.
+2. **How does this estimate of cell composition compare to prior literature?**
+	To evaluate this rapidly and efficiently, write a function that will take a list of anndata objects that have cell annotations, and produces stacked barplot figure, one bar for scRNAseq, one for proportions from literature. each rectangle in a bar reflects % of sample annotated as cell type X.

-	- Deliverables:
+	Deliverables:

-		- The function definition
+	- [ ] The function definition
-		- Use of the function to produce the stacked boxplot that shows the cell type proportions from scRNAseq and from literature
+	- [ ] Use of the function to produce the stacked boxplot that shows the cell type proportions from scRNAseq and from literature

-- **(3)** While we know about some genes that are preferenntially expressed in each PBC cell type, in fact, you used some of these to perform cluster annotation.
-But one of the benefits of performing genome-wide analyses is that it can identify genes previously unlinked to the phenomenon unders study.
-Therefore, you want to identify all genes that are preferentially expressed in each PBMC cell type.
-In other words, **what are the transcriptional signatures of these cell types?**
+3. **What are the transcriptional signatures of each of the PBMC cell types?** We know about some genes that are preferentially expressed in each PBMC cell type (in fact, you used some of these to perform cluster annotation).
+But one of the benefits of performing genome-wide analyses is that it can identify genes previously unlinked to the phenomenon under study.
+Your task here is to identify all genes that are preferentially expressed in each PBMC cell type.

-	- Deliverables:
+	Deliverables:

-		- one list per cell type containing genes defined by the student as 'preferentially  expressed' in the corresponding cell type.
+	- [ ] One list per cell type containing genes defined by the student as 'preferentially  expressed' in the corresponding cell type.
-		- visualization: dot plot showing expression and % cells expressed of the top X genes per cell type
+	- [ ] Visualization: dot plot showing expression and % cells expressed of the top X genes per cell type

 !!!success "**ALL SUBMISSIONS MUST...**"